gudmundurh/quick-infra/README.md

 1. You need to be logged in via the Azure CLI and have selected a subscription you can write to (see `az account show`)
 2. You need to be logged in with the Github CLI (`gh`)

-The snippets below refer to these environment variables:
+The snippets below refer to the environment variable `NAME`, which you should set to your project name:

     NAME=poc-quicky-20230225

-    TEMPLATE=$(realpath ../template)
+Copy in the template:

+    git clone --depth=1 https://github.com/gudmundurh/quick-infra.git $NAME && rm -rf $NAME/.git

 Create Svelte app

     pnpm create svelte@latest $NAME
     cd $NAME
     pnpm i

-Copy in template files

-    cp -r $TEMPLATE/. .

 Create infrastructure